lyy005/codon_alignment/README.md

-# Codon-based alignment using coding sequences
+# The Alignment based on COdon using coding sequences (TACO)

 **Lastest version can be downloaded here:** https://github.com/lyy005/codon_alignment/releases